kbrownMJ/sanity-okta-example/README.md

 This application will create new groups it sees when a user logs in.
 These group will by default not have any grants.
 Therefore you will need to manage the `grants` array of these groups to ensure that the group corresponds to the permissions you would like to give to that group of user.
 Adding or changing the grants for a group works in the same way as creating them, using the `sanityClient` to change the documents.
 For more information on how the grants work, see the [access control documentation](https://www.sanity.io/docs/access-control)

+Certain access group names are reserved in Sanity, so if you have corresponding group names in Okta, they will not be synced on login.
+See (src/sanitySession.ts)[src/sanitySession.ts] for a list.

 Authentication failures or other errors are not currently handled.

 ## Setup